Physicians and Heart Pump Help to Recover Father’s Heart

 Francis “Buddy” Chase, 42, came down with flu-like symptoms.
 Buddy worked in the school system, so he decided to stay home and rest.
 But after four days, his symptoms only continued to become more severe and he began experiencing shortness of breath.
 Buddy visited a walk-in clinic where medical staff discovered Buddy’s heart was severely weak.
 He was sent to Charlton Memorial Hospital in Fall River, Massachusetts.

 Buddy was then transferred to Tufts for escalated care while on the support of the Impella heart pump.
 After his heart had some time to rest, he began to recover and the Impella CP was removed.
-He was able to return home to his wife and two children.
+He returned home to his wife and two children.